 Olivier Voutier, a young navy officer with a passion for ancient Greece, walked around the theater's ruins.
 In his own words, here is what he saw.

 "Soon I encountered an infinite number of fragments of the most beautiful marble of Paros.
 Architecture, sculpture, a bust whose head had been changed several times, a well worked foot, two draped statues of the best style, without head, hands or feet".

 Nearby, Yorgos Kentrotas, a peasant, searched for stones to reinforce the wall around his field.

-Sketch by Voutier depicting how Venus was found, in two parts, without arms.
+Sketch by Voutier depicting how the statue of the Venus de Milo was found, in two parts, without arms.

 With a tip of a few piasters, I made it instead come out.
 It had no arms, the nose and the knot of the hair were broken, it was horribly dirtied.
 Nevertheless, at first glance, one recognizes a remarkable piece.